brauner/brauner.github.io/_posts/2018-02-27-lxc-removes-legacy-template-build-system.md

 [lxc-templates](https://github.com/lxc/lxc-templates) repository as they will soon be replaced by [distrobuilder](https://github.com/lxc/distrobuilder) as the preferred way to build `LXC` and `LXD` images locally.
-This is a project my colleague [Thomas Hipp](https://github.com/monstermunchkin) is currently working on.
-It aims to be a very simple GO project focussed on letting you easily build full system container images by either **using the official cloud image** if one is provided by the distro or by **using the respective distro's recommended tooling** (e.g. `debootstrap` for `Debian` or
+This is a project my colleague [Thomas](https://github.com/monstermunchkin) is currently working on.
+It aims to be a very simple Go project focussed on letting you easily build full system container images by either **using the official cloud image** if one is provided by the distro or by **using the respective distro's recommended tooling** (e.g. `debootstrap` for `Debian` or